 - Plagiarism often occurs because students procrastinate and start their research project late.
 Not only does this possibly tempt one to copy and paste, but rushing anything makes us more susceptible to mistakes.

 - One last reason for plagiarism is many students' inability to properly cite sources.
-The library offers two online resources called Noodlebib and Easybib which allow a student to enter citation information into the program's online fields and it then formats the citation.
+The library offers an online resources called NoodleTools which allows a student to enter citation information into the program's online fields and it then formats the citation.
 Keep in mind that any type of program that does this is only as accurate and thorough as the information entered into it.

 How can you avoid plagiarism?
 Easy.
 You need to be informed, and when you are unsure of something, ask questions or seek help.
 Here are a few tips: